Lisa Gwilym: Awards

 Gwylim won the Y Selar Award for Best Music Presenter in 2015.
 She won the Special Contribution award at the 2022 Y Selar Awards in February 2023.

 Personal life

-Originally from Henllan in Denbighshire, Gwilym studied psychology at Cardiff University.
+Originally from Henllan in Denbighshire, Gwilym attended the village school and Ysgol Glan Clwyd in St Asaph, before studying psychology at Cardiff University.

 She now lives in Y Felinheli with her husband, actor Llŷr Ifans.
 In late 2013, she gave birth to their first child.